pranav-P92/Address-Book/README.md

-Contact Management System (Address Book)
+**Contact Management System (Address Book)**

 A simple Contact Management System built using Python (Tkinter) for the GUI and SQLite for the database.
-This application allows users to add, update, delete, and manage contacts efficiently while ensuring a smooth and user-friendly experience.
+This application allows users to store, organize and retrive contacts efficiently while ensuring a smooth and user-friendly experience.
+It widely used in both personal and professional settings to maintain communication records efficiently.

-Features
+**Features**

 ✔ Add New Contacts – Enter name, phone number, and email.